rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 Hash Functions (Digest algorithms)

 Cryptographic hash functions are used in various contexts, for example to compute the message digest when making a digital signature.
-A hash function compresses the bits of a message to a fixed-size hash value in a way that distributes the possible messages evenly among the possible hash values.
+A hash function compresses the bits of a message to a fixed-size hash value to distribute the possible messages evenly among the possible hash values.
 A cryptographic hash function does this in a way that makes it extremely difficult to come up with a message that would hash to a particular hash value.
-Some examples of the best known and most widely used hash functions are described below.
+Below are some examples of the best-known and most widely used hash functions.

 **a)** - **SHA-1 (Secure Hash Algorithm)** -This is a cryptographic hash algorithm published by the United States Government.
 It produces a 160 bit hash value from an arbitrary length string.
 It is considered to be very good.